YoinkBird/cyclesafe/report/report.md

 5. Evaluation
 6. Deployment

+@TODO: update summary based on description in 'Business Understanding' - structure of waterfall with planned flexibility of agile.
-The framework consists of 6 stages which flow into each other and can loop back into a previous stage at any time.
+The framework consists of 6 stages which flow into each other and can loop back into a previous stage TODO at any time.
 This is similar to the traditional waterfall framework, with the major exception that the stages can be updated as new information becomes available.

 The stages are: